Subject to change. Last updated May 11, 2023.

 Campers are housed with their respective Programs, and assigned rooms at the Program Directors’ discretion.
 Parents/guardians may make a note during the registration process to request other rooming accommodations related to any camper needs for medical reasons.
 Although TAF cannot guarantee all requests, Program Directors will do their best to provide reasonable accommodations whenever possible.

-The Sprouts Program will be housed in Oakwood Hall.
-The Juniors Programs will be housed in Helman Hall.
+The Sprouts and Juniors Programs will be housed in Helman Hall.
 The JH Program will be housed in East Hall.
-The Youth and Labs Programs will be housed in Garver Hall.
+The Youth, Labs, and Parents Programs will be housed in Garver Hall.
 Other staff and attendees may be housed based on their involvement and responsibilities.

 Dining and Meal Times